-The Cochrane Library iPad edition presents the latest up-to-date evidence from the Cochrane Library in a convenient, easy-to-navigate format so you can read relevant, accessible research, whenever and wherever you need it, from the world's leading producers of health evidence.
+The Cochrane Library App presents the latest up-to-date evidence from the Cochrane Library in a convenient, easy-to-navigate format so you can read relevant, accessible research, when you need it, from the world's leading experts in evidence-informed health care.

-Our monthly issues feature a hand-picked selection of Cochrane Systematic Reviews, specifically abridged to provide the best possible tablet reading experience.
-The themed sections in every issue are colourcoded throughout so that you can easily find content relevant to you.
+Our monthly issues feature a hand-picked selection of Cochrane Systematic Reviews, specifically chosen by the Editor-in-Chief.
+Abridged Cochrane Reviews provide the best possible tablet and phone reading experience and they are downloadable for reading offline.

-You can use the Bookmark feature to create your own special collection of Cochrane Reviews across issues.
-Additionally, the title page for every Review includes a link to the full version of the Review available on the Cochrane Library at cochranelibrary.com.
+The Bookmark feature allows you to create your own special collection of Cochrane Reviews across issues.
+Additionally, the title page for every Review includes a link to the full version of the Review available on the Cochrane Library.